 Participate with Prior ServiceBack to Top

 If you have served in the United States Army, Navy, Marine Corps, Air Force, or any National Guard or Reserve components, you may be eligible to continue your military service in the Coast Guard.
-You may even qualify to keep your rank.
+In rare circumstances, you may even qualify to keep your rank.
 This program is know as the Coast Guard’s Direct Entry Petty Officer Training Course (DEPOT) in Cape May, New Jersey.

 Due to the extremely diverse training Coast Guard enlistees get in the early years after recruitment, most prior-service members enlist as an E-3 and complete either basic training or DEPOT.
 Remember, you will still keep your longevity pay for total years of service.
 This is dependent on the needs of the service and is not a guarantee for enlistment.